 E403 South College

 His principal research interest is eighteenth-century British literature, with particular focus on the novel, gender, and transatlanticism.
-He is currently working on a study of representations of America and Americans in British fiction published during the politically turbulent 1790s.
-He was elected to two terms on the Executive Board of the Northeast American Society for Eighteenth-Century Studies, and served as eighteenth-century field editor for the Twayne English Authors Series.
+He has served as president of the Northeast American Society for Eighteenth-Century Studies and as eighteenth-century field editor for the Twayne English Authors Series, and is currently treasurer of the American Society for Eighteenth-Century Studies.

 - 18th Century British Literature